-In her 12th season at Northwestern's helm, head coach Kate Drohan has built the program into one of the nation's best, leading the Wildcats to back-to-back Women's College World Series semifinal appearances in 2006-07.
-Drohan took over the 'Cats after serving as an assistant under legendary head coach Sharon Drysdale for four seasons.
+In her 13th season at Northwestern's helm, head coach Kate Drohan has built the program into one of the nation's best, leading the Wildcats to a pair of Big Ten Championships and back-to-back Women's College World Series semifinal appearances alongside her twin sister and associate head coach, Caryl Drohan.
+Kate Drohan took over the 'Cats after serving as an assistant under legendary head coach Sharon Drysdale for four seasons.

-After 11 seasons, Drohan's career record of 386-206-1 gives her a .652 winning percentage -- ranking her among the active leaders in winning percentage for Division I head coaches with a minimum of five years at the DI level.
-In the five-year stretch from 2005-09, NU compiled a combined record of 215-77, reaching the Super Regional round of the NCAA Tournament four times and becoming the first private school in NCAA history to advance to the WCWS semifinals in consecutive years.
+After 12 seasons, Drohan's career record of 417-228-1 gives her a .646 winning percentage.
+In the five-year stretch from 2005-09, NU compiled a combined record of 215-77, reaching the Super Regional round of the NCAA Tournament four times and becoming the first private school in NCAA history to advance to the WCWS semifinals in consecutive years (2006-07).

 Postseason success has become a trademark of Drohan's teams.
 Northwestern is 27-19 in the NCAA Tournament since 2003, including a 5-4 mark at the Women's College World Series.
 Since the advent of Super Regional play in 2005, the Wildcats have won their Regional and advanced to the final 16 in the nation four times.

 Northwestern has earned national respect from the pollsters as well.
 The Wildcats were ranked in 76-consecutive NFCA coaches polls and 78-straight USA Softball polls dating from March of 2005 until March of 2010.
 NU spent 27 of those weeks in the top 10 of the NFCA rankings, and earned the program's first No. 1 vote in 2008 after defeating then-No. 1 Arizona and then-No. 3 Texas A&M to begin the year.